lmjakt/codeR/README.md

       (plain, bold, ...) for the recognised classes.
    4. `draw.code`.
 Draws the code with the suggested colors and faces.
+   5. `draw.code.box`.
+Draws the code as above but with the character expansion adjusted to make the code fit within the rectangle provided.

+## Motivation, or why anyone might ever use these functions.
+I spend a lot of time visualising data in R. Using R low-level drawing primitives allows me to visualise a wide range of data types, including such things as gene structures, multiple alignments and gene synteny.
+This is both useful and fun; and I have some ideas about making a presentation explaining how this can be done, which means that I want to show R-code and the graphics produced by it.
+If I was making a document this can be done using R-Markdown, but I want to make presentations; and because I rather like the user interface provided by R (i.e. a programmatic one) I would like to do everything from within R.

+So basically this is all in order to not have to use programs like powerpoint.
+Of course, this could all be done using latex, beamer and tikz; but my data analysis is already in R, and in any case I prefer the R to tikz.

 <figure>
 	<img src="example_2.png" width="700">